PokeFan2565/terminal/README.md

 ### Tools And Sortcurts

-runjava :- runjava Is A Tool For Run Java Programs In Your Termux This Tool Is Developed By Uknown Developer For Only Terminal. uninstall :- uninstall Is A Command To Uninstall This Addon From Your Termux For Uninstall This Addon Write uninstall On Your Termux. termux :- termux Is A Shortcurt to go /data/data/com.termux/files/home To User This Shortcurt Write termux In Your Termux. sdcard :- sdcard Is A Shortcurt to Access You Internal Storage And Go to Internal Storage.
+runjava :- runjava Is A Tool For Run Java Programs In Your Termux This Tool Is Developed By Uknown Developer For Only Terminal. \n uninstall :- uninstall Is A Command To Uninstall This Addon From Your Termux For Uninstall This Addon Write uninstall On Your Termux.\n termux :- termux Is A Shortcurt to go /data/data/com.termux/files/home To User This Shortcurt Write termux In Your Termux.\n sdcard :- sdcard Is A Shortcurt to Access You Internal Storage And Go to Internal Storage.\n

 ### Support or Contact